TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: is-valid-glob, map-visit, to-regex-range, union-value.
-A copy of the source code may be downloaded from https://github.com/jonschlinkert/is-valid-glob.git (is-valid-glob), https://github.com/jonschlinkert/map-visit.git (map-visit), https://github.com/micromatch/to-regex-range.git (to-regex-range), https://github.com/jonschlinkert/union-value.git (union-value).
+The following software may be included in this product: is-valid-glob, map-visit, time-stamp, to-regex-range, union-value.
+A copy of the source code may be downloaded from https://github.com/jonschlinkert/is-valid-glob.git (is-valid-glob), https://github.com/jonschlinkert/map-visit.git (map-visit), https://github.com/jonschlinkert/time-stamp.git (time-stamp), https://github.com/micromatch/to-regex-range.git (to-regex-range), https://github.com/jonschlinkert/union-value.git (union-value).
 This software contains the following license and notice below:

 The MIT License (MIT)